zoesimmons/hs-coding-club-css-selectors-philly-springside-chestn-f924/README.md

 Save your changes and refresh in the browser.
 Diamond done.  &#10003;

+## Done and Done

+Lastly, you need to enter in terminal in Nitrous `learn submit`.
+This command will push your work to GitHub and mark this lesson as complete in Learn!

 ## Share Share Share!
 Show of your work by taking a screen shot of your filled treasure box or code and share with **\#flatironcodeclub** and **\#dontloseyourgems**